Persons with Disabilities: From Principles to Practice, Part II

 Assessment

 • When appropriate, ask if any are self-excluding themselves from the learning process and event because of a disability.
 Checking with the organizers in advance can again encourage fuller participation.
-Asking the question demonstrates an interest, concern and desire to see everyone fully participate.
-This attitude of openness may also influence positively other aspects of the program.
+Asking the question demonstrates an interest, concern, and desire to see everyone fully participate.
+This attitude of openness may also positively influence other aspects of the program.

 Design